scg-unibe-ch/ese2019-team7/docs/README.md

 - whenever you change something, make sure to recompile the TypeScript code (`npm run tsc`) and restart the express application (`node build/server.js`).
 Check out the last section of this README for tips on how to easily streamline this process.

 ## Adding a New Endpoint or Controller
 To add a new endpoint that logically belongs to an existing controller, you simply have to add a new route to that controller's Router.
-See `welcome.controller.ts` for examples.

 If you need to define a new controller, there are a few things you need to do:
 1. create a new file `<mycontroller>.controller.ts` in the `controllers` folder.
 Check out our example controllers to see what to do within that file.
-2. go to the `controllers/index.ts` file and export your new controller, as described in that `index.ts` file
+2. Import your new controller in `server.ts`
 3. in `server.ts`, mount the new controller analogous to the ones that are already in there (using `app.use(...)`)

 ## Streamline Your Development